built-on-openfin/workspace-starter/how-to/customize-workspace/README.md

 - Workspace saving has been added
 - An example of implementing your own sharing function has also been added.
 - An example of supporting additional search providers (we include optional support from the integrate-with-salesforce starter project).
+- An example of swapping out where workspaces and pages are stored (First Starter uses the default storage and Second Starter enables custom storage).

 This example assumes you have already [set up your development environment](https://developers.openfin.co/of-docs/docs/set-up-your-dev-environment)